Connect with others who understand.

 • Limit screen use, especially an hour before bed.

-• Get regular physical activity that is enjoyable to you.
+• Get regular physical activity you enjoy.

 According to one MyEpilepsyTeam member, a referral to a sleep clinic might help: “I had a good visit with the sleep clinic on Zoom.
 If you guys are having trouble sleeping, you should ask for a referral to a sleep clinic.
 He really took the time to give me tips to improve my sleep without medication.”

-Talk To Your Doctor
+6. Talk to Your Doctor

 A MyEpilepsyTeam Member